Training Courses

 Foyer REACH follows a weekly structure based on community involvement, personal development, wellbeing and employability learning.
 We work in partnership with Aberdeenshire Alcohol and Drug Partnership and North East Scotland College.

-Participants will gain a City & Guilds Level 1 Certificate in Employability Skills.
-The REHIS Food Hygiene Certificate and First Aid at Work Certificate.
+Participants will gain a City & Guilds Level 1 Certificate in Employability Skills and a REHIS Food Hygiene Certificate.

 Workshops will take place focused on wellbeing and goal-setting for the future.
 We will work in partnership with other agencies to ensure specific recovery support is available to those who need it, as well as peer mentoring and service user involvement opportunities.